Does your pet qualify for treatment?

-Please note: The mobile clinic will be closed for refurbishment from 3 May to the end of May.
+Please note: The mobile clinic will be open from 7 July 2014

 We have a mobile clinic that travels to three different locations in London.
 They offer basic veterinary attention, vaccinations, microchipping and advice on animal care.
 The clinics are open 10.00am-12.00pm and 1.30pm-3.30pm on the following days:

 - Hackney Town Hall car park on Wednesdays.

 - Islington Green on Thursdays

 - Walthamstow Town Square on Fridays

 We work on a first come first served basis, please arrive early.
 Clients that use the mobile clinic are expected to be able to get to Victoria Hospital during mobile clinic 'out of hours' for their emergency service.

 Download our mobile clinic brochure to find out more about this service.

 Pet care clinics

 Four of our rehoming centres have veterinary welfare clinics for people on low incomes who don’t live in London.
 Each of our welfare clinics has a catchment area.
 Please select a clinic from the list to see its catchment area.